Policies and Guidelines

-- If faculty develop Covid-related symptoms, fail the College’s daily health self-screening, or otherwise feel ill, they should contact their immediate supervisor to coordinate coverage of their class.
+- If faculty develop Covid-related symptoms or otherwise feel ill, they should contact their immediate supervisor to coordinate coverage of their class.
 Faculty should also contact Student Health Services.
-A reporting protocol is in the works.

 - Students may be anxious, so please maintain open lines of communication and update them often.
 Keep an eye on your students’ well-being and use the FAST form when necessary.

 - Also be sure to monitor your own mental health and wellbeing.
 These are crazy times, and you’re being asked to work under extremely adverse circumstances.
 We’re asking our students to cut themselves some slack and not to necessarily strive for perfection.
 Do the same for yourself.

 Teaching resources, course prep guidance, professional development workshops, and more

 OAKS Help and resources

 Everything you need to know about OAKS and its features